-However, a transfer of the real property itself is - in addition to a share or property purchase agreement - concluded through a bill of sale (Sw.
-Köpebrev) signed by the seller and buyer.
-The bill of sale shall contain a statement of the purchase price and a declaration by the seller that the property is transferred to the buyer in order to be valid.
-Furthermore, in order to apply for a title deed for the purchased property based on the bill of sale, the seller's signature on the bill of sale needs to be witnessed by two non-parties to the transaction.
+A purchase of real property is concluded through a deed of purchase (Köpebrev) signed by the seller and buyer.
+The deed shall contain a statement of the purchase price and a declaration by the seller that the property is transferred to the buyer to be valid.

-Using double sales documents in this manner is standard practice in real estate transactions where the real property is transferred to a new owner.
-The first document (purchase agreement) typically contains the main part of the agreement between the parties, whereas the second document (bill of sale) merely contains minimal information about the purchase, as discussed in the previous paragraph.
-The main reason for using double sales documents is that it allows the buyer to apply for a title deed while disclosing only a minimum of the terms of the transaction.
+Generally, double sales documents are used in real estate transactions.
+The first document (purchase agreement) typically contains the main part of the agreement between the parties, whereas the second document (deed of purchase) merely contains minimal information about the purchase, ie, the price and the transfer declaration.
+The main reason for using double sales documents is that it allows the transaction to be registered while disclosing only a minimum of the conditions of the transaction.

-If there is other property (such as chattel) besides the real property included in the purchase for a combined purchase price, it is sufficient for the bill of sale to contain a statement of the combined purchase price (this will however increase the amount of stamp duty the buyer will be liable to pay).
+If there are other properties besides the real property being purchased for a combined purchase price, it is sufficient for the document of purchase to contain a statement of the combined purchase price.

-Separate agreements on price, e.g., agreements stating another purchase price than the purchase price stated in the bill of sale, are invalid.
-Thus, the prevailing purchase price is the purchase price stated in the bill of sale.
-This purchase price may be adjusted if, taking into account the content of the sales documents and other relevant circumstances in connection with the transaction, it would be unreasonable for the purchase price stated in the bill of sale to be binding.
+Separate agreements on price, eg, agreements stating another price than the price stated in the deed of purchase, are invalid.
+Thus, the prevailing price is the price stated in the deed of purchase.
+This price may be adjusted if, taking into account the content of the sales documents and other relevant circumstances in connection with the transaction, it would be unreasonable for the price stated in the deed of purchase to be binding.

-The buyer is generally responsible for conducting extensive due diligence with respect to the real property (and, as applicable, the real property-owning entity) to be acquired.
+The buyer is generally responsible for conducting extensive due diligence with respect to the real property to be acquired.
 However, the seller can give warranties and these are naturally negotiated between the parties.
 The scope of the warranties provided varies greatly depending on the individual circumstances of the transaction.

-If the transaction is structured as a sale of the shares in a real property-owning entity, additional warranties may be needed to regulate the corporate liabilities of the company that are not related to real estate.
+If the transaction is structured as a sale of the shares in a property-owning entity, additional warranties may be needed to regulate the corporate liabilities of the company that are not related to real estate.

-When a legally binding purchase agreement of the real property is signed by the seller and the buyer, the sale is legally binding between those parties.
-However, if the purchase agreement contains conditions precedents before the buyer takes possession of the property, the transfer of ownership can be said to be "on a sliding scale" to be assessed depending on the conditions set out.

-A registration of title deed must be obtained to protect the buyer from claims of ownership from a third party.
+When the purchase agreement of the real property is signed by the seller and the buyer, the sale is legally binding between those parties.
+A registration of title to land must be obtained to protect the buyer from claims of ownership from a third party.